NilPointer-Software/bdfd-wiki/src/bdscript/userPerms.md

 ```

 ### Parameters
-- `User ID` : The user to get their permissions.
+- `User ID` : The user to get permissions for.
 - `Return amount` : The no. of permissions to return.
 Use `-1` to return all.
-- `Separator` : A text/character which is use for separating each permission.
+- `Separator` : A text/character which is used for separating each permission.

 ## Example
 ```